wodby/docs/docs/stacks/drupal/index.md

 ## Multi-site

-You can deploy your existing multi-site Drupal application as separate application instances.
+There two ways how you can deploy your multi-site Drupal application via Wodby:

+1. Deploy sites as separate [app instances](../../apps/instances.md).
 You will need to specify `Site directory` on the 2nd step of new application deployment form.
 For example if you have a directory `sites/my-drupal-site/*` you should specify `my-drupal-site`.
 This directory will be used to locate `settings.php` file and files directory.
-Also, [`sites.php` file](#sites-php) will be created automatically inside `sites/` with mapping of all domains attached to this instance.
+Also, [`sites.php` file](#sites-php) will be created automatically inside `sites/` with mapping of all domains attached to this instance

+2. Deploy all sites in one instance.
+Same as 1 but you'll have to manually include of `wodby.settings.php` file in `sites/*/settings.php` of all sites and generate `sites.php`.
+You can do after the `init` step of your [CI/CD build](../../apps/deploy.md#cicd).
+Also, you'll have to update [cron](#cron) jobs to run it for every site, not only the primary

 ## Cache control